aleksandrbazhin/MicroTimeTracker/readme.md

 Cons:
+- There is no way to intelligently sync file, that is being currently used to track the time.
+You are at your own here.
+The program will track the hash of the last used markdown file and if current file differs, the program instead of saving to the file, will prompt you to choose another file (with the suffix "_desync_" by default).
+And will try to reload the file.
+Desyncs can happen when file was changed:
+    - by you in the text editors
+    - after git pull
+    - after git check out to another branch or commit

 - Individual contributions are neither measured, nor time spent on one task by different members is added.
 You have to add it yourself while resolving merge conflicts, I guess.

 #### Tips: